 In general, Oklahoma is a highly unregulated state.
 Because there are so many license holders, it’s virtually impossible for regulations to be enforced.
 As a result, it’s way too easy for product not to get tracked and end up going out the back door.
 Doing business that way is dangerous, so the onus falls to the cannabusinesses in the region to essentially keep themselves in check.

 If you plan to take advantage of the opportunities in Oklahoma, it’s crucial to find knowledgeable and experienced professionals whom you trust to help you get your operation off the ground.
-Here at Higher Yields Cannabis Consulting,
+Here at Higher Yields Cannabis Consulting, our team of experts can help you safely set up and maintain a legally compliant operation anywhere.

 Getting your cannabusiness up and running in Oklahoma is difficult but not impossible.
+Book a free consultation today and learn how to get started.